-{ We have implemented both approaches in the solver.
-The second approach comes at the cost of inverting an elliptic operator, which only accounts for an extra cost of $O(N\log N)$ thanks to the algebraic multigrid preconditioner we used.
-Thus, it is obvious that the second approach is computationally more efficient and therefore it is typically chosen in the solver.
-The second approach can also provide an initial guess on the entire domain through~\cref{eq:interiorexpression} in the initialization stage, which is useful to provide a better initial guess and speeds up the convergence.
+The second approach comes at the cost of inverting an elliptic operator, which only accounts for an extra cost of $O(N\log N)$ thanks to the algebraic multigrid (AMG) preconditioner we used.
+Thus, we typically choose the second approach in our solver for its efficiency.
+The second approach can also provide an initial guess on the entire domain through~\cref{eq:interiorexpression} in the initialization stage, which is useful to provide a better initial guess and speed up the convergence.
 One issue is that the Green's function is singular when $\vect{R}'=\vect{R}$, which is more problematic in the line integration of the second approach.
-In the implementation, when $\vect{R}'=\vect{R}$ is too close, we perturb $\vect{R}'$ with a small distance of $\epsilon$, which typically happens in one or two cells.
+In the implementation, when $\vect{R}'$ is too close to $\vect{R}$, we perturb $\vect{R}'$ with a small distance of $\epsilon$, which typically happens in one or two cells.
 It appears to be sufficient to produce a smooth boundary condition.
-With the cut cell algorithm and parallel implementation, the line integral still requires care to fully achieve its efficiency, which will be further addressed in the implementation section. }

 Note that when Newton's method is applied to the free-boundary problem, \cref{eqn:volumeInt} is more suitable to use in its nonlinear residual.
 This, however, results into a globally coupled system due to the global operator in~\cref{eqn:volumeInt}.
 The Jacobian matrix assembly and its inversion are thus expensive.
 Moreover, AMG typically cannot solve such a system involving non-local boundary conditions.
 All those facts contribute to the challenge of employing Newton's method here.
 To resolve the issue due to $\psi_b$, Ref.~\cite{heumann2015quasi} proposed to extend the computational domain to include all the external currents.
 This results into a much less banded system, which is easier to assemble, and the success of Newton's method but at the cost of solving on a domain much larger than that in the current work.